 Enables Create Table As Select (CTAS) functionality.
 When GETCTASDML is enabled, CTAS DMLs are sent from LogMiner and replicated on the target.
+This option is enabled by default.
 Execution of the CTAS DDL is suppressed on the target.
 This parameter cannot be enabled while using the DDL metadata trigger.
 Trail files produced with the CTAS functionality enabled cannot be consumed by a Replicat version lower than 12.1.2.1.0.

 Use GETCTASDML to allow CTAS to replay the inserts of the CTAS thus preserving OIDs during replication.
 This parameter is only supported with Integrated Dictionary and any downstream Replicat must be 12.1.2.1 or greater to consume the trail otherwise, there may be divergence.

-HANDLEDLFAILOVER

-Valid for integrated Extract only for Oracle.
+HANDLEDLFAILOVER [ STANDBY\WARNING value | STANDBY\ABEND value ] Valid for Extract only for Oracle Database 21c.